garyciampa/GitHubCoPilotVSCodePrimer/README.md

 **Ulitmately, the developer is pilot-in-command, PIC**, therefore applying logic and thought to the desired outcome is **REQUIRED** before accepting code suggestions

-## Section 5a: Lets prompt copilot to verify **POST** query & request header properties
+## Section 5a: Start prompting copilot to verify **POST** query & request header properties

-1. Open the **MyHttpFunction** project in VS Code, and start with a clean pallete, in other words, let's delete the function except for initial method header and using statements.
+1. Open the **MyHttpFunction** project in VS Code, and start with a clean pallete, in other words: **DELETE** the generated function code **EXCEPT** initial method header and using statements.
 Optionally, run the empty function and test locally to verify a starting point. **Ask Copilot**

 ![MyHttpFunction CleanPallette](https://github.com/garyciampa/GitHubCoPilotVSCodePrimer/assets/56933939/2c5b74fe-48ec-457d-8399-e7b20ca4d5a5)

 3. Let's start off by verifying parameters & properties in the **POST**, thence, run a local test

-**NOTE, CAUTION**: As CoPilot is a context sensitive service, review, accept, copy or tab through suggestion code recommendations and accept as desired

 ``` // verify that the B2BCustomerId is not null and return a 400 if it is null ```